-In cypress/support/index.ts, we import the code coverage library directly below import ‘./commands’ by adding this one-liner:
+In cypress/support/e2e.ts, we import the code coverage library directly below import ‘./commands’ by adding this one-liner:

-Now we can update cypress/plugins/index.ts by replacing the module.exports with the following block:
+Now we can update cypress.config.ts by replacing the e2e object with the following:

 4. Extending the build process

-To extend the angular-cli build process, we install custom-webpack (note the fixed version, this is due to a bug with @firstname.lastname@example.org with @jsdevtools/coverage-istanbul-loader):
+To extend the angular-cli build process, we install @angular-builders/custom-webpack:

 In angular.json, find the line “builder”: “@angular-devkit/build-angular:browser”, and replace it with:

-Then, add the following additional build configuration in architect.build.configurations:
+Then, also in the angular.json, add the following additional build configuration in architect.build.configurations:

 Instead of modifying the build process of our local server, we create a new ng serve command to instrument our codebase only when running E2E tests.
 To do so, add the following block in your angular.json file below the “serve” block (replace myproject with your project name as defined in the package.json):